 There are differing ideas on the nature of resilience.
-A good place to start might be with Connor and Davidson’s definition, being to “thrive in the face of adversity”, but this relates to individual diversity, as does their assessment tool.
-Leadership resilience is not only to thrive as an individual, but as a leadership influence within, and for, a team.
+A good place to start might be with Connor and Davidson’s definition, being to “thrive in the face of adversity”, but this relates to adversity encountered as an individual, as does their assessment tool.
+Leadership resilience is not only to thrive on one’s own, but as a leadership influence within, and for, a team.
 That is a significant difference – responding to adversity in a way that enables not only oneself, but the whole team to “thrive”.

-In understanding the definition, how might thriving be quantified?
-Certainly, achievements and outcomes are useful measures, but its more than that.
-Thriving is a level above meeting a one-off success-criteria.
-It should include, in line with our neurobiological approach, enhancement of physical well-being and fulfilment, using and building on skills, working together and contributing individually.
-It should not only relate to success in the face of adversity now, but enhanced capacity for repeatedly doing so as part of neutrally-based self-development.
+In understanding that definition, how might “thriving” be quantified?
+Certainly, achievements and outcomes are useful measures, but there’s more to thriving than meeting one-off success-criteria.
+Thriving as a team in the face of uncertainty, adversity and setbacks includes, in line with our neurobiological approach, enhancement of physical well-being and fulfilment, using and building on skills, working together and contributing individually.
+Leadership resilience, as a practice, relates to success in the face of adversity now in ways that enhance capacity for the leader and the team repeatedly doing so, with implications for neurally-based fulfilment & self-development.
 If not, the word “thriving” would have been replaced by “coping” or “overcoming”.
 Thriving is a different concept entirely from one-off wins, endurance or survival.

 Enablers of Leadership Resilience